maciejs20/IBMCloudPakWorkshop/12-AppStacks/Modul-1.md

 The exact repo list may be different to the above. `incubator` is one of the repos in the appsody project public hub (`appsodyhub`).
-For this workshop we are going to use the private enterprise-grade collection of stacks that come with the Kabanero open source project (which is part of Cloud Pak for Applications).
+For this workshop we are going to use the private enterprise-grade collection of stacks that come with the IBM Cloud Pak for Applications.
 So the first thing we need to do is to tell the CLI about this.

 ## Add stack that comes with CloudPak for Applications

+Add stack by command below:

 ```
 appsody repo add cp4a https://github.com/kabanero-io/kabanero-stack-hub/releases/download/0.6.3/kabanero-stack-hub-index.yaml